ks-santosh/UnCrash-Car-Game/README.md

-# ELEC5620M Mini-Project Repository
+# ELEC5620M Mini-Project - UnCrash

-This is the blank repository in which you must incrementally commit your code.
+UnCrash is a game in which you have to control a car using the keys.
+The challenge is to avoid the obstacles and collect coins to gain points.
+The score will be displayed on the seven-segment displays.
+The game will end if car crashes with any obstacles or scores 9999.
+Further instructions are shown in the game start screen.